Sunday, October 15, 2006

 At the foot of the Bodhi tree, beautifully seated, peaceful and smiling, the living source of understanding and compassion, to the Buddha I go for refuge.

-The path of mindful living, leading to healing, joy, and enlightenment,
+The path of mindful living, leading to healing, joy, and enlightenment, the way of peace, to the Dhamma I go for refuge.

-The loving and supportive community of practice, realizing harmony, awareness, and liberation,
+The loving and supportive community of practice, realizing harmony, awareness, and liberation, to the Sangha I go for refuge.

 I am aware that the Three Gems are within my heart, I vow to realize them.